Are we the estrogen generation?! How and why this is NOT what we want...

 Estrogen is usually seen as a woman’s hormone (despite the fact that men have it too albeit it in lower quantity) but, its rise through society is impacting both men and women.
 In fact it is is one of the reasons being linked to the enormous fall in sperm count (more than 50%!), motility and quality that has happened over the last forty years.
 It is certainly the reason behind the growth in the man boob or Moob.
 Men are even now getting surgery and puberty is coming on earlier than ever before.

 To understand what is happening here and how important this is, we need to look at what is driving this, how, signs you may be impacted and ultimately why this is something we really don't want.
 Especially when it comes to having a healthy conception, pregnancy and baby.

 Normally there is no better regulator of this than our own body.
-Think of your body as the world’s most advanced biocomputer.
-There really is nothing better.
+Think of your body as the world’s most advanced biocomputer constantly adjusting to keep in optimal balance.
 The problem is that nowadays we throw so much at it that it is struggling and imbalances are occurring.

 The problem with Estrogen Dominance: